DahyannAraya/copernicus-seasonal-forecast-tools/README.md

 ## **Installation**

-You can install **copernicus-seasonal-forecast-tools** in three ways:
+You can install copernicus-seasonal-forecast-tools in three ways:
-📘 **For full installation instructions, see the [online documentation](https://copernicus-seasonal-forecast-tools.readthedocs.io/en/latest/index.html)**.
+For full installation instructions, see the [online documentation](https://copernicus-seasonal-forecast-tools.readthedocs.io/en/latest/index.html)**.

 ### 1. Install via pip (recommended for most users)